-our first appointment on our first morning in victoria was to see this sunny, one-hundred-year-old (1913) house with lots of deferred maintenance in the oaklands neighbourhood, our first-choice neighbourhood for the cool shops at haultain corners and the community association, which holds a weekly farmers’ market (with a beer garden!) in the summer months and runs a reggio-inspired preschool. we also learned our neighbours had twins about three months younger than frankie rose and that clinched it for us — her future best friends were basically built into the property. we were not going to be able to see the second property we were interested in that day and offers were due on this house the following morning so, after seeing a few other properties just to say we did, we conducted a home inspection and wrote up our offer. we beat out three other bidders and took possession in may of 2017. despite the home inspector’s warning that “the house need[ed] an immediate investment of time and money to extend its useful life,” we couldn’t have been more excited about its location and potential.
+Our first appointment on our first morning in Victoria was to see this sunny, one-hundred-year-old (1913) house with lots of deferred maintenance in the Oaklands neighbourhood, our first-choice neighbourhood for the cool shops at the Haultain Corners and the community association, which holds a weekly farmers’ market (with a beer garden!) in the summer months and runs a Reggio-inspired preschool.
+We also learned our neighbours had twins about three months younger than Frankie Rose and that clinched it for us — her future best friends were basically built into the property.
+We were not going to be able to see the second property we were interested in that day and offers were due on this house the following morning so, after seeing a few other properties just to say we did, we conducted a home inspection and wrote up our offer.
+We beat out three other bidders and took possession in May of 2017.
+Despite the home inspector’s warning that “the house need[ed] an immediate investment of time and money to extend its useful life,” we couldn’t have been more excited about its location and potential.

-oak house (so-named for its location in oaklands, oak floors, oak trees and oak cabinetry) is a two bedroom, one bathroom bungalow just like our first house, albeit not a very little one. the main floor is 1177 square feet, still small by many people’s standards, but larger than we had gotten used to. the basement is equal in size to the main floor, but we have to perform an exorcism on it before we’ll feel comfortable storing our slow cooker down there, let alone using the two-piece washroom. we have a linen closet now, but we’re still very committed to living as minimally as possible and curious to see how that plays out in a home that, technically, has space to spare.
+Oak House (so-named for its location in Oaklands, oak floors, oak trees and oak cabinetry) is a two bedroom, one bathroom bungalow just like our first house, albeit not a very little one.
+The main floor is 1177 square feet, still small by many people’s standards, but larger than we had gotten used to.
+The basement is equal in size to the main floor, but we have to perform an exorcism on it before we’ll feel comfortable storing our slow cooker down there.
+We have a small coat closet now, but we’re still very committed to living as minimally as possible and curious to see how that plays out in a home that, technically, has space to spare.